Richard A. N. Bonnycastle: Harlequin Ranches

 Bonnycastle's great-great-great-grandfather, Darcy Boulton, was Canada's first racing steward.
 Bonnycastle became involved with the sport of thoroughbred horse racing in the early 1970s.
-In 1973, he was one of the founding members of the board of stewards of the Jockey Club of Canada and has served as its chairman since 2005.
+In 1973, he was one of the founding members of the board of stewards of the Jockey Club of Canada and served as its chairman starting in 2005.

 Racing under the name Harlequin Ranches at racetracks across Canada as well as in the United States, he has also campaigned horses in Europe.
 In the 1970s, one of his best runners in Canada was a multiple stakes-winning son of the great Northern Dancer named Nice Dancer.
 In 1978, Bonnycastle won the Classic 1,000 Guineas Stakes with Enstone Spark.
 He was also a partner in Mr Combustible who won the 2001 Chester Vase and Geoffrey Freer Stakes and in Canada, his filly, Gold Strike, was voted the 2005 Canadian Champion 3-Year-Old Filly.
 Bonnycastle was a partner in Yankee Bravo who won the 2008 California Derby.

 Personal life and death

-Bonnycastle supported various causes related to nature and the environment and has been a council member of Fort Whyte Centre for Environmental Education (1988–2015), trustee of the Institute for Wetland and Waterfowl Research (1990–1995), co-founder of the Canadian Parks and Wilderness Association (1988), trustee of the North American Wildlife Foundation, operating Delta Waterfowl and Wetlands Research Station (1978–1988).
+Bonnycastle supported various causes related to nature and the environment and had been a council member of Fort Whyte Centre for Environmental Education (1988–2015), trustee of the Institute for Wetland and Waterfowl Research (1990–1995), co-founder of the Canadian Parks and Wilderness Association (1988), trustee of the North American Wildlife Foundation, operating Delta Waterfowl and Wetlands Research Station (1978–1988).

 Bonnycastle died on March 8, 2023, at the age of 88.